laurabora118/uofa-module10-teamprofilegenerator-lsandura/README.md

 THEN I exit the application, and the HTML is generated

 Additional Expectations:
+    video
-    recommended to consider adding validation for user input
+    recommended to consider adding validation for user input in test
-    // assignment tips noted in lesson 10
+    // assignment tips for folder breakdown
     // It is recommended that you start with a directory structure that looks like this:
     // ├── __tests__/             //jest tests
     // │   ├── Employee.test.js